FAQ

 How do I see the effective parameter values?

 Set output.include_parameters: true.
-The response gains a results.parameters section with per-step values for every model parameter, broadcast to per-age-group arrays.
-Override windows are baked in, so the array reflects what actually drove the simulation.
+The response gains a results.parameters section with the per-step value of every model parameter after all transforms and overrides have been applied, so the arrays reflect what actually drove the simulation.

 "output": { "include_parameters": true }